-The Channel Tunnel (sometimes called the 'Chunnel') is an undersea tunnel linking northern France and southern England.
-It is operated by the company Eurotunnel, who also run a railway shuttle (Le Shuttle) between Calais and Folkestone, carrying passengers in cars, vans and other vehicles.
+The Channel Tunnel (often called the 'Chunnel' for short) is an undersea tunnel linking southern England and northern France.
+It is operated by the company Getlink, who also run a railway shuttle (Le Shuttle) between Folkestone and Calais, carrying passengers in cars, vans and other vehicles.

-Eurostar is a totally separate company and is Eurotunnel's biggest customer, running high-speed passenger services through the Channel Tunnel between London and a number of cities on the continent, including Paris, Brussels, Lille, Lyon, Avignon and Marseille.
+Eurostar is a totally separate company and is Getlink’s biggest customer, running high-speed passenger services through the Channel Tunnel between London and a number of other European cities on the continent, including Paris, Brussels, Lille, Lyon, Avignon and Marseille.

-The Channel Tunnel is actually comprised of three tunnels: two rail tunnels, used for freight and passenger trains, and a service tunnel.
+The Chunnel is actually comprised of three tunnels: two rail tunnels, used for freight and passenger trains, and a service tunnel.

 The Channel Tunnel is 50.45 km long or 31.5 miles.
 That's the equivalent of 169 Eiffel Towers stacked on top of each other.

 37.9 km (23.5 miles) of the Channel Tunnel is under the English Channel, making it the world's longest undersea tunnel.

 The idea of a tunnel under the Channel was first proposed in 1802 but construction wasn't started until 1988.
 It was completed in 1993, and Eurostar services started in November 1994.

 This may be a disappointing answer, but you can't actually see the sea from the Eurostar.
 When you go through the tunnel and look out of the window, all you can see is your reflection in the glass because it's quite dark outside.
 You can catch glimpses of the walls of the tunnel, of course, which are made of reinforced concrete.